If you have a sore throat, fever or cough and are concerned you have COVID-19, you should test yourself.

-If you don’t have symptoms but need a test because you are a close contact, you can pick up a test from the Respiratory Clinic and do the test yourself.
+If you don’t have symptoms but need a test because you are a close contact, you can pick up a test from any clinic and do the test yourself.

 You should have a test for COVID-19 if you feel sick, like cold or flu, have trouble breathing, loss or change of taste or smell, headache, fever, runny goonah, blocked nose, tired for no reason.

 You should also get a test if you have been a close/household contact of someone who has COVID.
 That means if you have spent lots of time with them, especially indoors.
 A person with COVID might let you know that you have been a contact, or health mob or Congress might tell you.